2022 Electronic Theater Awards

-If my work is selected for the Computer Animation Festival Electronic Theater, will SIGGRAPH 2021 pay for my accommodation and/or travel expenses?
+If my work is selected for the Electronic Theater, will SIGGRAPH 2022 pay for my accommodation and/or travel expenses?

 Why are your technical requirements so specific?

 The technical requirements are very specific to make the submission process more streamlined for you.
-The submission process utilizes Sohonet digital transfer services.
-We have carefully selected codecs and resolution formats that are easily accessible to all, offer the highest quality with the least amount of data loss, while offering a much more streamlined post and DI process.
+We have carefully selected codecs and resolution formats that are easily accessible to all, and that offers the highest quality with the least amount of data loss, while also providing a much more streamlined post and DI process.
 This ensures that the material you send us, if accepted, will look amazing on the big screen!

 I am having trouble uploading my files.
 What can I do?

-If you have problems uploading your files to the SIGGRAPH 2021 online submission system, your server may be behind a firewall that doesn’t allow HTTPS connections.
+If you have problems uploading your files to the SIGGRAPH 2022 online submission system, your server may be behind a firewall that doesn’t allow HTTPS connections.
 If you are submitting from a corporate or institutional network, ask your information technology department to assist you in completing your submission.
 If you have any questions about uploading files, review “Uploading Files” in the Submissions FAQ.
-If you do not find the answer to your question there, feel free to contact the Computer Animation Festival Electronic Theater subcommittee at firstname.lastname@example.org or check out this tutorial that walks through the entire process.
+If you do not find the answer to your question there, feel free to contact the Computer Animation Festival Electronic Theater subcommittee at email@example.com.